kGeee/airflow/airflow/providers/starburst/README.md

 ## Running the example dag
 Ensure that the connection is properly configured within airflow via the web ui.
 Airflow defaults to finding dags in `files/dags`.
-The example dag for starburst is included in this fork.
+The example dag is located in `airflow.providers.starburst.example_dags`.
+Move the contents of this folder into your `files/dags` folder to allow airflow to find the dag and the included sql file.

 ## Additional documentation
 [Connection Docs](https://github.com/kGeee/airflow/blob/main/docs/apache-airflow-providers-starburst/connections/starburst.rst)\